amrsamii/LeetCode-Challenges/README.md

 ## Current State

-The Repo now has full May Challenge problems solutions.
-As soon as June challenge starts, I will continuously upload solutions of its problems
+ - The Repo now has full May Challenge problems solutions.
+ - The Repo has week 1 solutions of June challenge.